ilyafedotov-ops/TerraformManager/docs/project-workspace-phase0.md

 - Active project selection is stored globally, but no router-level guard enforces that other routes read it.

 #### Review / Scan
 - Review page handles file uploads, toggles (terraform validate, cost, save), and hits `/scan/upload` (`frontend/src/routes/(app)/review/+page.svelte`).
+It now blocks submission until a project id/slug is present, preventing anonymous scans from drifting outside the workspace.
-- After a scan completes, `projectState.createRun` logs a run and `updateProjectRun` stores summaries, but this only happens when an active project is set; otherwise the user only sees a toast warning.
+- After a scan completes, `projectState.createRun` logs a run and `updateProjectRun` stores summaries.
+Saved runs now echo the generated `asset_id`/`version_id` and artifact paths straight into the UI with copy-to-clipboard helpers plus toasts referencing the library entry so reviewers can pivot directly into the project library.
-- Findings visualization (steps, severity breakdown) is isolated; artifacts panel is separate from project artifacts tree, so users bounce between this page and Projects tab.
+- Findings visualization (steps, severity breakdown) is isolated; artifacts panel is separate from project artifacts tree, so users still bounce between this page and the Projects tab for historical context.

 #### Reports
 - Reports page lists saved runs from `/reports` with filtering, review metadata editing, and comment threads (`frontend/src/routes/(app)/reports/+page.svelte`).